This post is a guest post from Chrissy at A Plan to Prosper.

 The Choice to Live on Cash Alone

 Once you decide to live on cash alone, there will be an adjustment period.
-You will likely not be able to buy and do the things that you want to right away.
+You will likely be unable to buy and do the things you want right away.
 But, that does not mean that you cannot do and buy those things that you want to at all.
 It just means that you have to save up the money first.

 Final Thoughts

 Let’s recap the main points of this article.
-First, it is important to understand the purpose of the credit card and how easy it is to misuse it and become deeply in debt because of it.
+First, it is important to understand the purpose of the credit card and how easy it is to misuse it and become deeply in debt.

 Second, you have a choice.
 As convenient and helpful as they are, credit cards are still credit.
 You have to pay it back.
 Consider the money that you already have and how much more you will have when there are no more credit card payments.